Hanafiantho/React-ProgressiveWebApp/README.md

 In this project i would like to implement a simple Progressive Web App on React App.
 Basically there are several points that i have to do to make the web fully a Progreesive Web App.
 In this project, point that i want to raise is how can make the web page can be accessed when the network is not really good even offline.

 There are several things that i do in this project :
-1. Create react App with
+1. Create react App
       ```
       npx create-react-app (name of your project)
       ```

+2. Open your react folder on your code editor, and go to index.js
+3.
 ### `npm start`

 Runs the app in the development mode.<br />